docker/docs/docker-for-windows/troubleshoot.md

 ### Windows containers and Windows Server

-Docker Desktop is not supported on Windows Server 2016, instead you can use [Docker Enterprise Basic Edition](/ee/index.md) at no additional cost.
+Docker Desktop is not supported on Windows Server.
+Instead, you can use [Docker Enterprise Basic](/ee/index.md) at no additional cost.

 If you have questions about how to run Windows containers on Windows 10, see [Switch between Windows and Linux